-Keeping Lunch Cool: The Chemistry of Lunchboxes
+Keeping Lunch Cool: The Chemistry of Lunch Boxes

 As parents are preparing kids for back-to-school, lunch boxes are often at the top of the shopping list.
 Lunch boxes can fit easily into backpacks and help protect soft foods like bananas and peaches during busy commutes and chaotic school days.

 Still, keeping food stored at safe temperatures can be difficult when kids are always on the go.
-The U.S. Food and Drug Administration (FDA) recommends that perishable lunch food like deli meats and cheese, cooked foods, milk and yogurt, never sit at room temperature for more than two hours, or more than one hour if the air temperature is above 90° F.
+Food safety specialists at the U.S. Department of Agriculture (USDA) Food Safety and Inspection Service recommend using insulated lunch boxes to help keep food fresh and protect kids from foodborne illnesses.
+Perishable lunch food (food that must be refrigerated) like deli meats and cheese, milk and yogurt should never sit at room temperature for more than two hours, or more than one hour if the air temperature is above 90° F.

 Insulated lunch boxes usually contain an outer layer made of a tough plastic fabric like vinyl, nylon or polyester that can be hard to stain or tear.
 The bag’s inner layer is usually made from a water-resistant material – plastic, aluminum, vinyl and foil liners are common and help keep food fresh and dry.
 An inside middle layer of insulating foam is typically made from materials like durable polyurethane, polyethylene plastic or thermal batting made out of polyester fibers.

-Lunch boxes also are made from silicone, glass and metal.
-While these materials are also tough and durable, if they don’t have interior insulation, adding an ice or gel pack to keep food items cool will help keep food safe to eat.
+Lunch boxes also can be made from silicone, glass and metal.
+While these materials are also tough and durable, if they don’t have interior insulation, adding an ice or gel pack to keep food cool will help keep food safe to eat.
 Reusable gel packs are often made of materials like hydroxyethyl cellulose (a thickening agent made from plants), sodium polyacrylate (a type of salt) or vinyl-coated silica gel that will not contaminate the food if the pack breaks.